BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 #### Repositories Selector

 This script interacts with the GitHub API to fetch and filter repositories based on specific criteria, and randomly selects a subset for further processing.

+##### Configuration

+Before running the script, modify the following constants if necessary:

+1. `VERBOSE`: Set to `True` for detailed output during script execution.
+2. `CANDIDATES`: Number of repositories to select randomly.
+3. `EXCLUDE_REPOSITORIES_KEYWORDS`: Keywords to ignore in repository names.
+4. `MINIMUM_STARS`: Minimum number of stars a repository must have.
+5. `OUTPUT_DIRECTORY` and `OUTPUT_FILE`: Paths for saving the output JSON file.

 #### Track Files